What are the ways to giving to the “Seek First” campaign?

 - Cash or Cheque in a “Seek First” Envelope found in the seat backs; write “Seek First” in the memo field on your cheque if not placed in a “Seek First” envelope

-- Cheques can be made out to “Harvest Bible Chapel Oakville”
+- Cheques can be made out to “Hope Bible Church Oakville”